tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

 ![Robot and human talking](/assets/images/notion-openai/Robot-and-human-talking.png)

-***[Retrieval Augmented Generation](https://arxiv.org/abs/2312.10997)** or RAG has proven to be one of the most substantial advancements in practical application of Large Language Models.
+[**_Retrieval Augmented Generation_**](https://arxiv.org/abs/2312.10997) (_or RAG) has proven to be one of the most substantial advancements in the practical application of Large Language Models.
 It allows providing the necessary context to your conversational agents, practically tailoring them to your needs.
-Moreover, it does not require much machine learning competence to implement, and it is fairly transparent for a non-expert user.*
+Moreover, it only requires a little machine learning competence to implement, and it is transparent for a non-expert user._

-*Recently OpenAI and other LLM providers released [function calling](https://platform.openai.com/docs/guides/function-calling): a way for an LLM to call additional actions when it sees its necessary to answer your questions.
-This can be an alternative to RAG as you can use functions to provide personalized context from external resources.
-In this article I am going to explain how to use it to build a Notion assistant.*
+_Recently, OpenAI and other LLM providers released_ [_function calling_](https://platform.openai.com/docs/guides/function-calling)_: a way for an LLM to call additional actions when necessary to answer your questions.
+It can be an alternative to RAG, as you may use functions to provide personalized context from external resources.
+I will explain how to build a Notion assistant using it in this article._

-First, I want to mention that I absolutely love [Notion](https://www.notion.so/): I use it to keep all of my notes, and it has grown into a pretty big personal database.
-I keep in it my diary, my ideas, education notes, projects and many other things.
-And I have spend a lot of time organizing it, and I still can’t find perfect structure for it.
-So when I asked myself “how can I use LLMs to improve my life” my first idea was to make it help me with my Notion organization.
+First, I absolutely love [Notion](https://www.notion.so/): I use it to keep all my notes, and it has grown into an extensive personal database.
+I keep there my diary, ideas, education notes, projects and many other things.
+I invested a lot of time into organizing it, and I still can’t find the perfect structure.
+So when I asked myself, “How can I use LLMs to improve my life?” my first idea was to make it help me with my Notion organization.

-As many other services, Notion [offers an API](https://developers.notion.com/) which you can use to search pages and retrieve data from them.
-And said API can be called as a function by OpenAI assistant when it thinks that it needs some additional context.
-Sturctured API response (JSON in Notion’s case) will be used augment response generation, just as text chunks used for that in RAG.
-So practically, you will talk to your assistant, and it will in turn talk to Notion.
+As many other services, Notion [offers an API](https://developers.notion.com/) that you can use to search pages and retrieve data from them.
+And said API can be called as a function by an OpenAI assistant when it requires some additional context to help you.
+Structured API response (JSON in Notion’s case) will augment response generation, just as text chunks augment it in RAG.
+So practically, you will talk to your assistant, and it will, in turn, talk to Notion.

-A quick implementation of such conversational agent can be done with Python and Jupyter Notebook.
-I will walk though [this example](https://colab.research.google.com/drive/1ZHDN3Aj5Ms35D_njBZqk6V70u792dwwj#scrollTo=VlMtMURdRqNu) I did in Google Collab to explain the idea.
-In the end, I will share a code snippet you can use for an end-to-end conversation loop.
+You can implement such a conversational agent with Python and Jupyter Notebook.
+I will explain the idea using [this example](https://colab.research.google.com/drive/1ZHDN3Aj5Ms35D_njBZqk6V70u792dwwj#scrollTo=VlMtMURdRqNu) I did in Google Collab.
+And I will share a code snippet you can utilize for an end-to-end conversation loop.

 # Secrets